Responsive Repairs policy

 • Replacing lost keys.

-• Cleaning any mould caused by condensation.
+• Cleaning very small amounts of mould caused by condensation (if possible).

 • Altering doors for carpets (unless flats within communal blocks).